Sturm-Liouville operators with measure-valued coefficients: Spectrum and resolvent

-If $\tau$ is in the l.p.~case at some endpoint, then Corollary~\ref{cor:regtypeuniqsol} shows that there is always a, unique up to scalar multiples, non-trivial solution of $(\tau-z)u=0$, lying in $\Lr$ near this endpoint.
-Also if $\tau$ is in the l.c.~case at some endpoint, there exists a, unique up to scalar multiples, non-trivial solution of $(\tau-z)u=0$, satisfying the boundary condition at this endpoint.
+If $\tau$ is in the l.p.~case at some endpoint, then Corollary~\ref{cor:regtypeuniqsol} shows that there is always a unique non-trivial solution of $(\tau-z)u=0$ (up to scalar multiples), lying in $\Lr$ near this endpoint.
+Also if $\tau$ is in the l.c.~case at some endpoint, there exists a unique non-trivial solution of $(\tau-z)u=0$ (up to scalar multiples), satisfying the boundary condition at this endpoint.
 Hence functions $u_a$ and $u_b$, as in Theorem~\ref{thm:ressep} always exist.

-\begin{corollary} If $S$ is a self-adjoint restriction of $\Tmax$ with separate boundary conditions (if $\tau$ is in the l.c.~at both endpoints) then all eigenvalues of $S$ are simple. \end{corollary}
+\begin{corollary} If $S$ is a self-adjoint restriction of $\Tmax$ with separated boundary conditions (if $\tau$ is in the l.c.~at both endpoints), then all eigenvalues of $S$ are simple. \end{corollary}

-\begin{proof} Suppose $\lambda\in\R$ is an eigenvalue and $u_i\in S$ with $\tau u_i=\lambda u_i$ for $i=1,2$, i.e.~they are solutions of $(\tau-\lambda)u=0$.
+\begin{proof} Suppose $\lambda\in\R$ is an eigenvalue and $u_j\in S$ with $\tau u_j=\lambda u_j$ for $j=1,2$, i.e., they are solutions of $(\tau-\lambda)u=0$.
 If $\tau$ is in the l.p.~case at some endpoint, then clearly the Wronskian $W(u_1,u_2)$ vanishes.
 Otherwise, since both functions satisfy the same boundary conditions this follows using the Pl\"{u}cker identity. \end{proof}

-According to Theorem~\ref{AppLRthmSAEessspec} the essential spectrum of self-adjoint restrictions is independent of the boundary conditions, i.e.~all self-adjoint restrictions of $\Tmax$ have the same essential spectrum.
+According to Theorem~\ref{AppLRthmSAEessspec} the essential spectrum of self-adjoint restrictions is independent of the boundary conditions, i.e., all self-adjoint restrictions of $\Tmax$ have the same essential spectrum.
 We conclude this section by proving that the essential spectrum of the self-adjoint restrictions of $\Tmax$ is determined by the behavior of the coefficients in some arbitrarily small neighborhood of the endpoints.
-In order to state this result we need some notation.
-Fix some $c\in(a,b)$ and denote by $\tau|_{(a,c)}$ (resp. by $\tau|_{[c,b)}$) the differential expression on $(a,b)$ corresponding to the coefficients $\varsigma$, $\chi$ and $\varrho|_{(a,c)}$ (resp. $\varrho|_{[c,b)}$).
-Furthermore, let $S_{(a,c)}$ (resp. $S_{[c,b)}$) be some self-adjoint extension of $\tau|_{(a,c)}$ (resp. of $\tau|_{[c,b)}$).
+In order to state this result, which is originally due to H.\ Weyl, we need some notation.
+Fix some $c\in(a,b)$ and denote by $\tau|_{(a,c)}$ (respectively by $\tau|_{[c,b)}$) the differential expression on $(a,b)$ corresponding to the coefficients $\varsigma$, $\chi$ and $\varrho|_{(a,c)}$ (respectively $\varrho|_{[c,b)}$).
+Furthermore, let $S_{(a,c)}$ (respectively $S_{[c,b)}$) be some self-adjoint realizations of $\tau|_{(a,c)}$ (respectively of $\tau|_{[c,b)}$).

 \begin{theorem} For each $c\in(a,b)$ we have

 \end{theorem}

 \begin{proof} If one identifies $\Lr$ with the orthogonal sum